privatenumber/pkgroll/README.md

 This means you can technically output in CommonJS to get ESM and CommonJS support.

 #### `require()` in ESM
 Sometimes it's useful to use `require()` or `require.resolve()` in ESM.
-This can be seamlessly compiled to CommonJS.
-But when compiling to ESM, Node.js will error because `require` doesn't exist in the module scope.
+ESM code that uses `require()` can be seamlessly compiled to CommonJS, but when compiling to ESM, Node.js will error because `require` doesn't exist in the module scope.

 When compiling to ESM, _Pkgroll_ detects `require()` usages and shims it with [`createRequire(import.meta.url)`](https://nodejs.org/api/module.html#modulecreaterequirefilename).